-Chris is the former Executive Director of the national non-profit Theatre for Young Audiences, USA (TYA/USA) where he created professional development programming and coordinated the national festivals One Theatre World (Seattle), One Theatre World (Cleveland).
-He has also worked with Illinois Shakespeare Festival, Theatrical Historical Society of America, Pride Youth Players and SAG/AFTRA on various arts administration projects.
+Chris is the former Executive Director of the national non-profit Theatre for Young Audiences, USA (TYA/USA), where he created professional development programming and coordinated the national festivals One Theatre World (Seattle), One Theatre World (Cleveland).
+He has also worked with Illinois Shakespeare Festival, Theatrical Historical Society of America, Pride Youth Players, and SAG/AFTRA on various arts administration and grant writing projects.

-Chris holds an M.F.A in Directing from The Theatre School at DePaul University and a Post-Graduate Degree in Acting from The Mountview Academy of Theatre Arts, London, UK where he studied under South African theatre artist Brian Astbury and director Jonathan Chadwick.
+Chris holds an MFA in Directing from The Theatre School at DePaul University and a Post-Graduate Degree in Acting from The Mountview Academy of Theatre Arts, London, UK.
+During his time at Mountview, Chris studied under South African theatre artist Brian Astbury and director, Jonathan Chadwick.
 He holds a Bachelor of Arts in Theatre from Texas Christian University, where he studied under Anne-Lynn Kettles.
 He has also trained with the LA improvisation group The Groundlings, SITI Company, performance artist Rachel Rosenthal, Moscow Art Theatre, Pig Iron Theatre, Tim Webb and Oily Cart, Lisa Portes, Royal Shakespeare Company, and worked with Tony winner Rachel Chavkin on devising techniques for Cock and Bull's original play Voyage.

 Chris has been an adjunct faculty member at The Theatre School at DePaul University since 2005.
-He has taught at Columbia College Chicago, and Illinois State University.
+He has taught at Columbia College Chicago and Illinois State University.
 He is currently working on his first collection of poetry, adapting Anton Chekhov's The Seagull and directing the story podcast series called The Children of Nyx by Noah Lepawsky.